This featured sponsored apple salad recipe was created in partnership with our friends at Earthbound Farm.

 Today I’m bringing you a feature that I’ve been wanting to do for a while now because we constantly get asked, “How do you make the best salad?”

-Well, we’ve got the answer for you today in a step-by-step format so that you can recreate this salad or make your own any day of the week.
+Well, we’ve got the answer for you today in a step-by-step format so that you can recreate this carrot and apple salad or make your own any day of the week.
 Let’s get started.

 WHY WE LOVE IT